howtomacyt/tomato-macropad/README.md

 # tomato-macropad
 This is my macropad that I somehow spent nearly 4 straight days on!!
 I'm also documenting this journey for a youtube video, released once I assemble the real thing.
+Felt very torturous at times but I am glad it's over and I've got something to show for all that work (hopefully)

 ## Features ##
 128x32 OLED Display